 Cooldowns enforce a time interval between possible actions.
-Auto Scale has the following types:
+Auto Scale has

 - Minimum (group) Cooldown: Use to enforce a minimum amount of time for your servers to scale up.
 The complexity of the servers that you add, not the number of servers, determines how much time they need to fully deploy.
 A 10-minute minimum cooldown is sufficient for most server images.